freerouting/freerouting/README.md

 ### Freerouting API (beta)

-Freerouting provides public API endpoints to router PCB boards.
-The root address of the API is https://api.freerouting.app/v1 and your can quickly check the service status by openning the [https://api.freerouting.app/v1/system/status](https://api.freerouting.app/v1/system/status) URL in your browser.
+Freerouting provides public API endpoints to route PCB boards.
+The root address of the API is https://api.freerouting.app/v1 and your can quickly check the service status by openning the [/system/status](https://api.freerouting.app/v1/system/status) endpoint in your browser.

 In order to access all the functions Freerouting can provide, you need to ask for access on [the Freerouting website](https://www.freerouting.app/) first.